 It’s been reported only three other times, but green puppies are the real deal.

-A three-year-old Golden Retriever gave birth to a litter of nine puppies last week, eight golden ones and one green one.
+A three-year-old Golden Retriever gave birth to a litter of nine puppies, eight golden ones and one green one.

 The four-legged Scotland mum, a three-year-old Golden named Roxie, stunned dog owner Louise Sutherland, who couldn’t believe her eyes.
 But green puppies, though extremely rare, can happen at birth.
 In fact, three other cases of puppies born with green fur are known around the world.